Drill Bit Failure Analysis: 5 Reasons Your Bits Failed

 Symptom: The carbide plate is missing from the steel body.

 Cause: Thermal shock or bad brazing.
 If you pour cold water on a hot carbide bit, the thermal shock can crack the braze.
+Learn more about carbide brazing quality.

 • Manufacturing Insight: Cheap drills use "Induction Brazing".
 High-quality drills use "Vacuum Brazing" or "Copper Brazing" which is much stronger.